 It’s about molding opportunities to make our world a more effective, prosperous, and often beautiful, place.
 And that brings us to the rising role of women influencers...

 While more women are earning STEM degrees and going into technology roles, 72 percent are regularly outnumbered by men in business meetings by a 2:1 ratio according to the ‘2021 Women in Tech Report’.
 In addition, women in tech are four times more likely to see gender bias as an obstacle to promotion.

 Thankfully, things are changing.

 The mere act of changing the demographics of tech employment is a disruption in itself, but this is more than some modern-day balancing of the scales.

-In this list, you’ll find women influencers in both digital marketing and tech, creating inspiration and showing pure passion in everything they do.
+In this list, you’ll find women influencers in digital marketing and tech, creating inspiration and showing pure passion in everything they do.

 As most people know, Uber has been one of the most impressive disruptive companies we’ve seen so far.
 However, Jean Liu is giving the world’s most popular rideshare app a run for its money.